 Within the dialogical form of teaching it is obvious to let students use Evernote as an individual note tool.
-The fact, that the tool works across platforms, means that students can gather information and retain their experiences using for instance a smartphone (iOS or Android) when they are out on a field trip, and then elaborate on their experiences afterwards on a laptop in class.
+The fact, that the tool works across platforms, for example, students can obtain information to make and maintain their experiences using a smartphone (iOS or Android) when they are out on the field trip, and then elaborate on their experiences afterwards on a laptop in class.
 It is possible to save images and sound recordings produced with a smartphone in the notes, providing good opportunities to maintain experiences for subsequent processing.

-Evernote recognizes 'handwriting’ (written on a smartphone or tablet), and it is possible to transform speech to text.
+There is a possibility of recognition of the ' ink ' (written on smartphone or tablet), and it is possible to transform speech to text.
 Additionally, it is possible to create different kinds of lists in Evernote, including a 'check-list', which can be used in students' organization of their individual tasks.

 If you need help getting started with Evernote in Education, you can watch this guide.